liamcooper/WowCookingTool/README.md

 2. Edit `skillLevel` to indicate your current cooking level
 3. Edit the `ingredients` structure to show your current stockpile of the various ingredients
 4. Run `calculate.py` (e.g. `./calculate.py`)
+5. The step by step guide is now available in `output.txt`